 A Football Manager legend, Delfouneso is onto his fourth spell with Blackpool.
 The striker, now 27, is yet to reach double figures in a single season.

-The former Leeds prodigy spent the summer rejecting moves to Newcastle, Stoke and West Brom to surprisingly establish himself as left-back for Pep Guardiola’s champions-elect.
+The former Leeds prodigy spent the summer of 2017 rejecting moves to Newcastle, Stoke and West Brom to surprisingly establish himself as left-back for Manchester City during their record-breaking season.

 Drinkwater was tipped for success with Manchester United but eventually became a title winner with Leicester City.
 The midfielder is now back among England’s elite with Chelsea.

 “An elusive right-sided midfielder or deep-lying forward, and equally happy in the hole or drifting wide right.”
 Bloody hell.
-Henderson’s game has change somewhat.
+Henderson’s game has changed somewhat.

-As luck would have it, we recently spoke to the former Arsenal full-back.
+As luck would have it, we spoke to the former Arsenal full-back.
+In short, he rejoined National League side Dagenham & Redbridge in June 2018.

 After looking promising at Arsenal, Lansbury earned a reputation as one of the best midfielders in the Championship at Nottingham Forest before joining Aston Villa in January 2016.